 Copy files from source to dest, skipping identical files.

-Note that it is always the contents of the directory that is synced, not the directory so when source:path is a directory, it's the contents of source:path that are copied, not the directory name and contents.
+Note that it is always the contents of the directory that is synced, not the directory itself.
+So when source:path is a directory, it's the contents of source:path that are copied, not the directory name and contents.

 If dest:path doesn't exist, it is created and the source:path contents go there.